Project Space Artist Residency

 Open Studio September 23, 2021 6-7pm.
 Masks Required.

 Granville Carroll is an educator and Afrofuturist photographer currently based in Rochester, NY.
 “My work investigates the nature of reality and selfhood.
 I often ask questions regarding the existential nature of what it means to be human, while simultaneously addressing issues that affect me as a Black man.
 I work through the lens of Afrofuturism to expand ideas about blackness as a racial construct, a tonal quality, and the blackness of cosmic space.
 I use the cosmos as a metaphor to show how blackness is not a detriment or a space of fear and scarcity.
 I explore blackness as a space of origin story, of creation, and power.”

 Ori, 2019 from the series Because the Sun Hath Looked Upon Me, by Granville Carroll © Granville Carroll, courtesy of the artist

-This program is supported in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the Max and Marian Farash Foundation; and Joy of Giving Something.
+This program is supported in part by the New York State Council on the Arts with the support of the New York State Legislature; the Max and Marian Farash Foundation; and Joy of Giving Something.